Poland lawmakers back law intended to release EU funds

-WARSAW, Poland (AP) — Poland’s lawmakers voted Friday to approve a new law on judicial accountability that the government hopes will meet European Union expectations and help unfreeze billions of euros in pandemic recovery funds for the country.
+WARSAW, Poland (AP) — Poland’s legislators voted Friday to approve a new law on judicial accountability that the government hopes will meet European Union expectations and help unfreeze billions of euros in pandemic recovery funds for the country.

 Brussels suspended the aid for Poland, saying the government’s policies of exerting control over the judiciary are in violation of democratic principles.
 The EU has called for essential changes to be made before Poland can be granted access to the money.